Here Be Dragons Episode 7

 It was so unfair!
 Why did this always happen when ...

-His foot slipped on the glassy surface.
+His foot slipped out from under him on the glassy surface.

 Of course!